Pre-Trial Transmission

 The video contains no audio commentary.
 The binders are turned page-by-page, with each exhibit held on camera long enough to read.
 The sequence mirrors the organization of the binders carried into court.
 The exhibits shown include:

-The May 28, 2024 Wells Fargo cashier’s check, payable to Berkshire Hathaway HomeServices California Properties, addressed to the BHHS Huntington Beach office at 5848 Edinger Avenue.
+The May 28, 2024 Wells Fargo cashier's check for $4,338.48, payable to Berkshire Hathaway HomeServices California Properties, addressed to the BHHS Huntington Beach office at 5848 Edinger Avenue (the mailing and main office address of Springdale Marina Inc, DRE Corp #01208606, the corporate licensee of record at the time of delivery).

-The Authentisign lease envelope (Envelope 46CC8725) transmitted on Berkshire Hathaway’s corporate platform on April 26, 2024, with the payment clause directing rent to a Wells Fargo account in Hanson Le’s personal name.
+The Authentisign lease envelope (Envelope 46CC8725) transmitted on Berkshire Hathaway's corporate platform on April 26, 2024, with the payment clause directing rent to Wells Fargo account #3312943297 in Hanson Le's personal name.

 The text message from Dr. Phat Tran to the plaintiff: “Hanson has the check.”